 Projects are the building blocks in the design and execution of strategies for any organization and it provides an organizational focus for conceptualizing, designing and creating new or improved products, services and organizational processes (Buba&Tanko, 2017).
 Project Activity is basically a milestone, a section or a task that has many sub-tasks under it.
 In simple words, any activity that requires a number of tasks to be completed in order to complete that activity is known as a project activity.
 According to Bagaka (2008) a look at the implementation n of CDF projects in recent years reveals a mismatch between the nature of capital expenditure decisions and financing for the operations and maintenance of such projects with local benefits.
-It was noted that, CDF projects were launched politically and more often new projects undertaken while existing ones are left to deteriorate or are inadequately funded (Gathoni&Ngugi, 2016), the above scenario applies to most projects in the country and internal policies in the service center - provided a reasonable explanation of the operational flows and the macro-behavior of the main indicators of the research site, not all the hypothesized relationships were corroborated by the validation process.
+It was noted that, CDF projects were launched politically and more often new projects undertaken while existing ones are left to deteriorate or are inadequately funded (Gathoni&Ngugi, 2016), the above scenario applies to most projects in the country to the relationships.
+No full validation of all the simultaneous interactions is yet available.
+In testing a complex dynamic theory although the model - calibrated with information about microdecisions and internal policies in the service center - provided a reasonable explanation of the operational flows and the macro-behavior of the main indicators of the research site, not all the hypothesized relationships were corroborated by the validation process.
 Both the expected and surprising results were source of insights about the theory and high-contact service contexts.
 Specifically a validated system dynamics simulation model, with a closed causal boundary (Forrester, 1969), most of the variables are internal to the service center and under managerial control, provides an endogenous theory of the dynamics of service quality and profitability.
 The endogenous perspective, by making explicit the conflicts among variables, allows the model to be used to explore alternative intervention strategies for improving service quality.